-We stayed ONLY in 3 cities and a small town (Munich, Berlin, Luppa/Radibor, Hamburg).
+- We stayed ONLY in 3 cities and a small town (Munich, Berlin, Luppa/Bautzen, Hamburg).

-In Munich we ate most of our meals at this little Italian place close to our B&B. He knew no English and we knew no German.
-So we communicated in an unique manner – I spoke Spanish and he would reply in Italian and we somehow managed to never make a mistake with the order.
+In Munich we ate many meals at this little Italian place close to our B&B. He knew no English and we knew no German.
+So we communicated in a unique manner – I spoke Spanish and he would reply in Italian and we somehow managed to never make a mistake with the order.

 My little one sang ‘Dashing through the snow’ without any inhibitions in the month of May on the tram rides and I think I spied a smile on the otherwise stern faces of the passengers.

 At the end of the trip, this same little one told everyone that he didn’t feel cold anymore because he had been to the Alps!

 Once we came back, the kids wanted to visit Germany again!
 My older child got an opportunity to go again recently and the not-so-little-one hopes to go again some day.
 You may not believe me if I tell you that they were bitten by the travel bug and have since participated in planning every trip we have been on.
 Proud to say that my older one is soon going on her first solo trip.
 We must have done something right!!
 And ‘German Uncle’ is a friend for life!